MehdiZonjy/json-transqlify/README.md

       id: Address
       file: address-schema.json
 ```

 #### <a name="funcValidator"></a>2.
-Func Validator
+Custom Function Validator
-when a `schema` validator is not enough you can have more control by providing a custom function validator.
+When a `schema` validator is not enough you can have more control by providing a custom function validator.
-The function should be defined in a seperate file and exposed as a default export
+The function should be defined in a separate file and exposed as a default export:
 ```javascript
 // is-odd.js
 const isOdd = num => num % 2
 module.exports = isOdd
 ```

-Then refeence the custom validator in the Transqlifier definition file
+Then reference the custom validator in the Transqlifier definition file:
 ```yaml
 version: 1.0
 validator: